shailen/ng-darrrt-codelab/docs/step-2.md

 ### Run the app.

-Modify the input content.
+**&rarr; Modify the input content.**

 Notice how the view is updated in real time whenever the model changes.
 This is called _Two Way Data Binding_.
 Angular listens for changes to the model and updates the view to reflect those changes.

 ### Learn more about
  - [How Angular does MVC](https://github.com/angular/angular.dart.tutorial/wiki/Creating-your-first-Angular-app#how-angular-does-mvc)